 A translation of any Mastercard manual, bulletin, release, or other Mastercard document into a language other than English is intended solely as a convenience to Mastercard customers.
 Mastercard provides any translated document to its customers "AS IS" and makes no representations or warranties of any kind with respect to the translated document, including, but not limited to, its accuracy or reliability.
 In no event shall Mastercard be liable for any damages resulting from reliance on any translated document.
 The English version of any Mastercard document will take precedence over any translated version in any legal proceeding.

 Information Available Online

-Mastercard provides details about the standards used for this document-including times expressed, language use, and contact information-on the Publications Support page available on Mastercard Connect[TM].
-Go to Publications Support for centralized information.
+Mastercard provides details about the standards used for this document, including times expressed, language use, and contact information, on the Technical Resource Center (TRC).
+Go to the Rules collection of the References section for centralized information.